Manafort filing unmasks DOJ meeting with AP reporters, questions if 'grand jury secrecy' violated

 The memo written by senior FBI agent Greenaway is seven pages long and provides the most detail about the meeting.
 Greenaway states that the April 2017 meeting was arranged by Weissmann and the "purpose of the meeting, as it was explained to SSA Greenaway, was to obtain documents from the AP reporters that were related to their investigative reports on Paul Manafort."
 There is no indication from the memo that the AP shared or allowed federal investigators to review their records.

 However, the FBI memo describes how the reporters discussed details of their wide-ranging investigation into Manafort, telling officials "they had located a storage facility in Virginia that belonged to Manafort" – and offering "the code to the lock on the locker."
-FBI agent Greenaway claims the reporters knew the locker unit number and address but declined to share that piece of information.
+Greenaway claims the reporters knew the locker unit number and address but declined to share that piece of information.

 A second FBI agent penned a shorter memo about the meeting that differs on a key point.
 Agent Jeffery Pfeiffer says the reporters offered the "gate code" to access the storage unit.